Quesabirria

-Quesabirria (also called quesotacos or red tacos) ("cheese birria") is a Mexican dish comprising birria-style cooked beef folded into a tortilla with melted cheese and served with a side of broth (consomé) for dipping.
-The dish, which has origins in Tijuana, Mexico, gained popularity in the United States through Instagram.
+Quesabirria ('cheese birria') (also called birria tacos or red tacos) is a Mexican dish comprising birria-style cooked beef folded into a tortilla with melted cheese and served with a side of broth (consomé) for dipping.
+The dish, which has origins in Tijuana, Mexico, originally made with goat meat, gained popularity in the United States through Instagram.
+It is now made also with other meats, such as beef and chicken.

 History

 Quesabirria was created in Tijuana, Mexico.
 The dish is inspired by the traditional birria stew of Jalisco.
-California-based food writer Bill Esparza saw birria being served on tacos at a taco truck called Tacos Aaron in Tijuana around 2009.
+Californian food writer Bill Esparza saw birria being served on tacos at a taco truck called Tacos Aaron in Tijuana around 2009.
 Other tacos trucks also served it with cheese inside the taco.